moorepants/dissertation/eom.rst

 dynamics class and struggled with it well into the summer before finally getting a mostly correct answer.
 After the fact, I realized much of my pain was caused by a single missing apostrophe in my Autolev source code [#]_.
-But regardless of that another student in the class, Thomas Englehardt, also derived the equations and helped me debug by sharing his code and going over his methods.
+But regardless of that, another student in the class, Thomas Englehardt, also derived the equations and helped me debug by sharing his code and going over his methods.
 Even then, it turned out that my original equations weren't "exactly" correct and it wasn't until Luke Peterson joined our lab and got the